-Section 51.
+Section 52.
 Accountability for violation of the Act, these Rules and other issuances.

-a.
-Any natural or juridical person or other body involved in the processing of personal data, and who fails to comply with the

-- Act, these Rules and other issuances of the Commission, shall be liable for the violation, and its corresponding sanction, penalty or fine, limited to that provided in Section 66 of these Rules, and without prejudice to civil or criminal liability, as may be applicable. - b.
+- a.
+Administrative Liability.
+Any natural or juridical person or other body involved in the processing of personal data, and who fails to comply with the requirements of the Act, these Rules and other issuances, shall be liable for the violation, and the corresponding penalty or fine. - b.
+Civil Liability.
 In cases where a data subject files a complaint for violation of his or her rights as data subject, and for any injury suffered as a result of the processing of his or her personal data, the Commission shall award indemnity on the basis of the applicable provisions of the Civil Code. - c.
+Criminal Liability.
 In case of criminal acts and corresponding personal penalties, the person who committed the unlawful act or omission based on substantial evidence shall be recommended for prosecution.
+The personal information controller or personal information processor is the offender if the commission of the unlawful act or omission was committed pursuant to a policy, order or instruction of the personal information controller or personal information processor, or if the crime is one defined under the Act as being committed by the personal information controller or processor.
 If the offender is a corporation, partnership or any juridical person, the penalty shall be imposed upon the responsible officers, as the case may be, who participated in, or by their gross negligence, allowed the commission of the crime.